-The courses in the degree satisfy CHC general education requirements for the associate's degree, prepare students for the majority of their lower division courses in education, and fulfill the IGETC, or CSU General Education requirements and many of the classes needed for a degree in Liberal Studies at transfer institutions.
+The courses in the degree satisfy CHC general education requirements for the associate's degree, prepare students for the majority of their lower division courses in education, and fulfills the IGETC or CSU General Education requirements and many of the classes needed for a degree in Liberal Studies at transfer institutions.
 Students should consult with a counselor for specific information regarding transfer coursework required at the university of their choice.

 REQUIRED CORE COURSES: UNITS

 CD 105 Child Growth and Development 3.00

 CD 211 Observation and Methods in (3.00)

 School-Age Development

 OR

 CD 212 Observation and Methods in Early (3.00)

 Child Development

 CD 295 Elementary Laboratory 3.00

 EDU 290 Introduction to Education 3.00

-Choose two additional courses from the following list:
+Choose two additional courses from the follow ing list:

 CD 244 Children with Special Needs 3.00

 CD 182 Teaching in a Diverse Society 3.00

 CIS 101 Introduction to Computer and (3.00)

 Information Technology

 OR

 BUSAD 230 Using Computers for Business (3.00)

+REQUIRED GENERAL EDUCATION COURSES

+Students she ould take the following courses as they

+complete the e general education requirements f or the

+associate de gree

+BIOL 100 General Biology 4.00

+CHEM 101 Introduction to Chemistry (4.00)

+OR (4.00)

+PHYSIC 100 Introduction to Physics (4.00)

+HIST 100 History of the United States (3.00)

+To 1877

+OR (0,00)

+HIST 100H History of the United States (3.00)